Let a Stockton Family Lawyer Identify Solutions to Your Complicated Family and Divorce Matters

-We work closely with the client to identify factors that could benefit their arguments before a family law judge.
+Your Stockton family law attorney will work closely with the client to identify factors that could benefit their arguments before a family law judge.
 Our commitment to comprehensive investigation of the facts gives us the strategic tools we need to secure a favorable outcome for our client.

 Spousal Support (Alimony)

 Family law judges in California have significant discretion to award spousal support, opening up opportunities for skilled attorneys to persuade the court (based on various statutory factors for the court’s consideration) to increase or decrease spousal support accordingly.

 Each Stockton family law attorney is a relentless advocate: pursuing our client’s goals doggedly to ensure that they are granted the spousal support they need to survive and thrive.

 Asset division in California follows the community property system, which is relatively straightforward — each spouse is entitled to half of all assets and debts acquired during marriage (aside from separate property that hasn’t been commingled).
 Where conflict often foments is in the existence of “hidden” or undervalued assets.

 California spouses often enter into prenuptial agreements thinking that it will be enforced at a later date, only to find — over the course of divorce proceedings — that the agreement was invalid and unenforceable under the law.
 We help clients draft and execute airtight prenuptial agreements, and when conflicts over such agreements arise, help them successfully navigate those disputes.

 A poor divorce outcome can hurt, but it need not be permanent.
 California law entitles divorced parties to petition for modification of child support, child custody, and spousal support if they can prove that their circumstances have changed significantly enough to justify such modification.